-- □ LGFA has developed the Sustainable Financing Bond Framework (Framework)1 to: - recognise LGFA's commitment to support Borrowers to fund sustainable assets and activities, and incentivise GHG emissions reductions; - enable LGFA to issue bonds that are notionally allocated to the Sustainable Loans on LGFA's balance sheet; and - advance the market for sustainable finance by providing an innovative opportunity for investors to support Borrowers to achieve their sustainability aspirations.

-□ The Framework is informed by:

-- International Capital Markets Association's (ICMA) Green Bond Principles (GBP), Social Bond Principles (SBP), and Sustainability Bond Guidelines (SBG); and - Asia-Pacific Loan Market Association's (APLMA) Green Loan Principles (GLP), Social Loan Principles (SLP), and Sustainability-Linked Loan Principles (SLLP), each as at the date of the Framework (together, the Market Standards).
+- LGFA has developed the Sustainable Financing Bond Framework (Framework)1 to: - recognise LGFA's commitment to support council and CCO borrowers to fund sustainable assets and activities, and incentivise GHG emissions reductions; enable LGFA to issue bonds that are notionally allocated to the Sustainable Loans on LGFA's balance sheet; and advance the market for sustainable finance by providing an innovative opportunity for investors to support council and CCO borrowers to achieve their sustainability aspirations. - The Framework is informed by: - International Capital Markets Association's (ICMA) Green Bond Principles (GBP), Social Bond Principles (SBP), and Sustainability Bond Guidelines (SBG); and - Asia-Pacific Loan Market Association's (APLMA) Green Loan Principles (GLP), Social Loan Principles (SLP), and Sustainability-Linked Loan Principles (SLLP), each as at the date of the Framework (together, the Market Standards).